raven-devs/development-notes/doc/microservices/message-broker/microservices-rabbitmq-child-notify-parent-task-done-2.md

-# Microservices: a child service notifies a parent service when a task is completed (RabbitMQ)
+# Microservices: RabbitMQ - a child service notifies a parent service when a task is completed

 In a microservices architecture, communication between services is typically asynchronous, and services should be decoupled as much as possible.
 To notify a parent task when a child task is done, you can use various messaging patterns and technologies.
 One common approach is to employ a message broker, such as Apache Kafka, RabbitMQ, or AWS SQS, to facilitate communication between microservices.
 Here's a high-level overview of how you can achieve this: